ARUP-NGS/BMFtools/README.md

 1. Sped-up, cythonized, and numpied version of fastq consolidation fully functional and fast.
 2. Compiler directives.
 3. More type definitions.
-4. Encoding the summed phred scores from demultiplexed families in base 85 format to save space.
+4. Optionally encoding the summed phred scores from demultiplexed families in base 85 format to save space.

 #TODO:
+SNV:
+    1. Consider haplotyping by leveraging reads covering multiple SNPs.
+    2. Error Characterization Code (Start looking at read families differently).
+Finding a "consensus" sequence for each family, followed by seeing what errors are found at lower family sizes.
+Indels:
+    1. Work on smaller indels directly in BAM with cigar strings.
+    2. Indel realignment might perform better if the "normal" reads are removed, IE, properly-mapped reads without I, D, or S in it.
+    3. Try calling freebayes at high ploidy for indels
+    4. Try calling scalpel with indel irrelevant reads as normal and relevant reads as abnormal.
+    5. Write the DSI SV BAM tag function.
+SV:

     1. Finish consensus sequence for intrachromosomal.
-2. Take advantage of PV tags.
-3. Write SV tags into a function, call that function during the standard FM/FP/BS tagging.
+    2. Write SV tags into a function, call that function during the standard FM/FP/BS tagging.
-4. Additional soft-clipped tags (ORS, MI [medium insert -- >= 500?])
-5. Work on smaller indels directly in BAM with cigar strings.
-6. Try calling freebayes at high ploidy for indels
-7. Try calling scalpel with indel irrelevant reads as normal and relevant reads as abnormal.
-8. Finish writing structural variants to a VCF format
+    3. Finish writing structural variants to a VCF format
-9. Work on interchromosomal translocations
+    4. Work on interchromosomal translocations

-10. Error Characterization Code (Start looking at read families differently).
-Finding a "consensus" sequence for each family, followed by seeing what errors are found at lower family sizes.
-11. Consider haplotyping by leveraging reads covering multiple SNPs.
+TODO Backlog/Mostly finished:
+1. Take advantage of PV tags further (done to some extent - moving to backlog)

+TODO, boring:
+1. Add annotations of PFSD and MPF (SD of PV Fraction and Mean PV Fraction) (Including the VCF Header lines)
+2. Add control of AlleleAggregateInfo creation (e.g., minFA) to SNVCrawler. **